Vigneshsekar/open-data-journal-doc/user_authentication.md

       end
     end

 So far, we seem to have handled things rightly.
-Guardian came handy to sign_in and create a session and also comeonin came in handy again to decrypt and check the password that is hashed by comeonin and stored in our database.
+Guardian came handy to sign_in and create a session and also comeonin came handy again to decrypt and check the password that is hashed by comeonin earlier and stored in our database.

 Shall we move to sign out part of it, now?